david-a-siegel/MPRAudit/README.md

 Repository for MPRA analysis method "MPRAudit"

 ## Code To Generate Figures in the Paper
 I've posted code to generate the figures in the paper, which you can use as examples for how to run MPRAudit.
-In addition to code to simulate sample data, MPRAudit consists of 5 simple functions to produce and return b<sup>2</sup>:
+In addition to code to simulate sample data, at its core MPRAudit consists of 5 simple functions to produce and return b<sup>2</sup>:

 1. "deleteDjackknife_variance_T0" returns the technical variance
 2. np.var returns the total variance
 3. "ordinary_jackknife_variance" returns the variance of the technical variance
 4. "ordinary_variance_jackknife_variance" returns the variance of the total variance
 5. "uncertainty" takes the above outputs and returns b<sup>2</sup> and var(b<sup>2</sup>)

+There are also functions that apply to groups and pairs of sequence fragments or perturbations

 ## Functions:
 ### Function "return_counts"